realA10001986/Time-Circuits-Display/README.md

 ## Room Condition Mode, Temperature/humidity sensor

 The firmware supports various [temperature/humidity sensors](AddOns.md#temperaturehumidity-sensor) for "Room Condition mode"; in this mode, *destination* and *last departed* times are replaced by temperature and humidity, respectively.
-To toggle between normal and Room Condition mode, enter ```111``` and press ENTER.
+To toggle between normal and Room Condition mode, enter keypad command ```111```.
 If an SD card is present, Room Condition mode is persistent across reboots.

 ![rcmode](img/rcmode.jpg)